gi8lino/diskinfo/README.md

 ### optional parameters:

-* `-e|--excluded-types` - types of filesystem to hide.
+* `-e|--exclude-types` - types of filesystem to hide.
 List of strings, separatet by a space. you can use wildcards `*`. example: `-e "shm overlay tmpfs devtmpfs"`
 * `-b|--bar-length` - length of the progressbar. default: 20.
 Example: [#######-------------] 33%
 * `-s|--sort` - ascending sort by column (default: mounted). possible values: mounted|size|used|free|usage|filesystem
 * `-r|--reverse` - sort columns descending